Easy Guitar Chords For Beginners – 12 Chords You Need To Know

 G Major (Standard Fingering)

-I recommend that you learn to play the G chord with the first fingering given.
-The alternate way may be easier, but it can introduce difficulty getting to other chords later.
+I recommend that you learn to play the G chord with the first fingering given if possible.
+The alternate way may be easier at first.
+But, it introduces difficulty with getting to other chords later on.
 G major must have the notes: G, B, and D.

 2) C Major